Occupational Therapy Q & A

 Occupational therapists are charged with helping individuals integrate back into everyday life following a physical injury or disability.
 Many occupational therapists are, therefore, usually found working with personal or workplace-related injury victims.
-Occupational therapy might even be a good consideration for disabled children or aging adults struggling to cope with naturally impaired movement.
+Occupational therapy is an excellent first option for aging adults struggling to cope with naturally impaired movement.

 The average occupational therapist handles a variety of services.
 They typically start with a full assessment of the patient’s individual background and treatment goals.
 An occupational therapist will evaluate these results and devise a custom plan that can help the patient seek the treatment he or she requires.
 Occupational therapy might even call for the use of specialized equipment, and it is the job of the therapist to educate the patient on the proper use of this equipment.